dwbzen/careers/docs/FutureEnhancements.md

 of some penalty.
 For example, when another player calls in favors
 or when landing on "Buy Experience" and lose a card for "just looking."

-**Hospital/Unemployment** stay.
-A net loss of 1 when a player is sent to the Hospital or Unemployment
-and each time the player remains there.
+**Hospital/Unemployment**  -1 if a player is in the Hospital/Unemployment at the end of the Turn, 0 otherwise.

 **Goal fulfillment** has a value of -1, 0 or 1 for each goal component (cash, stars, hearts).
 A value of -1 if a previously fulfilled goal becomes short because of some loss (like half your cash).